alykotb/My-projects/README.md

 GET STARTED
 ===========

- -Run in python environment installed on a machine:
+ -Run in python environment installed on a machine

    If you are using a python environmnet running on your machine not google-colab these libraries should be installed: